n8n-io/self-hosted-ai-starter-kit/docs/reference/cli/deployment.md

 > Complete reference for all deployment-related CLI commands and scripts

-This document covers all deployment commands, options, and usage patterns for the AI Starter Kit infrastructure deployment.
+This document covers all deployment commands, options, and usage patterns for the GeuseMaker infrastructure deployment.

 ## 🚀 Quick Deployment Commands